How to Fix Squeaky Shoes (And Stop Annoying Others)

 Drying your shoes naturally is great if you have time and if they suffered damage recently.

-Put them in the dryer
+2. Put the shoes in the dryer

 If you don’t have the time or patience to wait for the shoes to dry you can always take the faster route and put them in the dryer.

 Take your shoes and a piece of fabric dipped in fabric softener and put them together in the dryer for no more than 10 minutes.